ClickHouse/ClickHouse/docs/en/sql-reference/statements/exchange.md

 # EXCHANGE Statement {#exchange}

-Exchanges names of two tables or dictionaries in an atomic query.
+Exchanges the names of two tables or dictionaries atomically.
+This task can also be accomplished with a [RENAME](./rename.md) query using a temporary name.
+But the operation in not atomic in that case.

 !!! note "Note"
-    An `EXCHANGE` query is supported by [Atomic](../../engines/database-engines/atomic.md) database engine only.
+    The `EXCHANGE` query is supported by the [Atomic](../../engines/database-engines/atomic.md) database engine only.

 **Syntax**